 Egg wash is a beaten egg that is diluted with milk or water.
-It is lightly brushed onto pastries and breads before and provides a crispy, golden sheen to the bread.
-It is also used to bind breading to deep-fried foods.
+It can be lightly brushed onto pastries and breads before baking and provides a crispy, golden sheen to the bread.
+It can also be used to bind breading to deep-fried foods.
 There are many reasons a person may not be able to use eggs in their baking, from food allergies to diet.
 At such times, you may need an egg wash substitute to recreate the crunchy, tempting crust that an egg wash can provide.

 Egg Wash Substitute